 - Schedule 5 of the Wollondilly LEP 2011

 A list of heritage items within the Wollondilly Local Government Area can be searched and accessed from the NSW Heritage Office Online Database.

 Heritage listing your building can offer many benefits.
-Visit the Heritage Listing: Benefits for Owners page on the NSW Government Environment site for more details.
+Visit the Heritage Listing: Protecting our Heritage page on the NSW Government Environment site for more details.

 The character heritage value of a conservation area can be attributed to a number of factors including the significance of individual buildings, the grouping of individual buildings, the landform, topography and aspect, vegetation elements, historical subdivision pattern and the history of development.

 Heritage conservation areas are special areas selected by Council, with the help of the community, to maintain and improve for their visual qualities and historic themes.
 Improvement is achieved through owner pride and interest in improving their property, and by Council providing additional assessment and advice whenever new development is proposed.
 Heritage conservation areas and areas in the vicinity of heritage items each have a character that Council wishes to conserve.

 It takes many years to conserve the character of an area and reinforce it, by incorporating the best aspects of the conservation area into new developments.
 The main means of improving an area is by granting development consent to improved quality developments that compliment the character of the area.
 Each conservation area is expected to be gradually upgraded to a stage where its value is reflected in a re-vitalised community life and strengthened real estate values.
 This is a long-term project of ten to twenty-five years, requiring consistent application by planning staff.
 Proposed work is best referred for heritage adviser comment at pre-design, pre-lodgment and development assessment stages.